tdauth/gustavsfairyland/README.md

 `bash buildlinux_debug.sh`
 `bash buildlinux_release.sh`

-It creates an RPM and a DEB package.

 The game depends on several libraries on Fedora:
 * qt5-qtbase-gui >= 5.5.1
 * qt5-qtmultimedia >= 5.5.1